 Facility-level investment and employment details for each of Google’s Europe data center locations are as follows:

-- Denmark: Google has invested a total of €600 million into its data center campus in Fredericia, Jutland, Denmark, creating jobs for around 150 people on-site
+- Denmark: Google has invested a total of €600 million into its campus in Fredericia, Jutland, Denmark, creating jobs for around 150 people on-site

-- Finland: Google has invested a total of €1.2 billion into its data center campus in Hamina, Kymenlaakso, Finland
+- Finland: Google has invested a total of €1.2 billion into its campus in Hamina, Kymenlaakso, Finland

-- Ireland: Google has invested a total of €500 million into its data center campus in Aungierstown, Dublin, Ireland, which is specifically located in the Grange Castle Business Park South
+- Ireland: Google has invested a total of €500 million into its campus in Aungierstown, Dublin, Ireland, which is specifically located in the Grange Castle Business Park South

-- Netherlands: Google has invested a total of €2.5 billion into its two data center campuses in Eemshaven and Middenmeer, in the Netherlands, which together have created jobs for around 600 people on-site
+- Netherlands: Google has invested a total of €2.5 billion into its two campuses in Eemshaven and Middenmeer, in the Netherlands, which together have created jobs for around 600 people on-site

-Google operates 2 data centers in 2 countries across Asia Pacific, namely Singapore and Taiwan.
+Google operates 3 data centers in 3 countries across Asia Pacific, namely Japan, Singapore, and Taiwan.

 Below is a summary of Google’s Asia Pacific data center locations, including each of their addresses: